toddaustin07/MQTT_SmartApp/README.md

 ```

 #### Restrict SSH
+Clamp down on who can sign in through SSH.
 - Edit  /etc/ssh/sshd_config
 - Change port number to something *other* than the standard SSH port (22)
 - Change AddressFamily to inet (ipv4 only)